 To inform your thinking, follow prominent leaders on social media.
 On Twitter, you’ll find Dr. Fei-Fei Li, a renowned computer scientist and expert in artificial intelligence.
 Another woman leading in the field is Hilary Mason, a data scientist and founder of the tech startup Fast Forward Labs (which helps companies build their internal data analytics capability).
 There are plenty of people out there…who can you find in your industry?

 If you prefer meetings in the flesh, connect with other data analysts at meetup.com.
 There are over 7,000 data analytics meetups available, occurring all around the world.
 Maybe there’s one near you.
-Even if there’s not, it’s 2021—there are tonnes of online events you can attend to develop your thinking.
+Even if there’s not, it’s 2022, you’ve seen how in the past two years everything can go virtual—there are tons of online events you can attend to develop your thinking.

 5. Develop your technical skills